Detection of 125.5-day Optical Periodic Modulation of the Neutron Star M51 ULX-8

-Between {\it Chandra} and {\it HST}, the positional error radius of ULX-8 was derived as 0$\arcsec$.58 at 90\% confidence level in ACS/F606W and F814W images.
-In this error radius, three discrete optical sources were identified.
-These sources have FWHM (The full Width at Half Maximum) $\geq$ 5 pixels (0$\arcsec$.25).
-According to increasing R.A values these sources are labeled as C1, C2 and C3.
-The location of possible optical counterparts of ULX-8 are shown in Figure \ref{F:can} and the {\it HST} optical coordinates of ULX-8 and its possible optical counterparts were given Table \ref{T:astro}.
+Finally, accepted 1-$\sigma$ accuracy in {\it Chandra} position as 0$\arcsec$.1, the positional error radius of ULX-8 was derived as 0$\arcsec$.58 at 90\% confidence level by combined all errors in quadrature.
+The {\it Chandra} X-ray position of the M51 ULX-8 on the astrometric-corrected {\it HST/WFC} F606W and F814W images are displayed in Figure \ref{F:can}.
+In the astrometric error radius, three discrete optical sources which have FWHM (The full Width at Half Maximum) as $\geq$ 5 pixels (0$\arcsec$.25) were identified.
+According to increasing R.A values of these sources are labeled as C1, C2 and C3 and the {\it HST} optical coordinates of possible optical counterparts are given in Table \ref{T:astro}.